Model Music Curriculum - Genres

 Towards the end of the 1960s, bands like Sly and The Family Stone, combined elements of pop, soul and rock with heavy funk, whilst Parliament and Funkadelic added a heavy dose of psychedelia to create 'P-funk'.
 Funk continued to develop throughout the 70s, with bands like Kool and The Gang, The Fatback Band and Graham Central Station all having their own styles.

 Disco is a form of dance music.The name is short for "Discothèque", a place where people would go to dance - originally a type of nightclub that evolved in Paris during the Nazi occupation.
+The first one opened in New York in 1960.

 In many ways, disco was a reaction to and against the rock music of the late 60s and early 70's (and the culture around it) that was becoming much too serious (see 'Pop'!), and as a result, disco music features almost no guitar solos.